-- Art.
+Art.
 4. Imminent Scoring.
-When a match is stopped because of an injury during a scoring situation, and the referee determines scoring would have been successful if the wrestling had continued. - Art.
+When a match is stopped because of an injury to either wrestler during a scoring situation, and the referee determines scoring would have been successful if the wrestling had continued.

+Art.
 5. In Bounds.
 Competitors are considered in bounds if any part of either wrestler is on or inside the boundary line.
 Wrestling shall continue as long as either wrestler remains in bounds.
-If the opponent's body and the body of the wrestler attempting to score are outside the wrestling area, breaking the boundary of an imaginary cylinder surrounding and extending above the wrestling area, the wrestlers are considered out of bounds. - Art.
+If the opponent's body and the body of the wrestler attempting to score are outside the wrestling area, breaking the boundary of an imaginary cylinder surrounding and extending above the wrestling area, the wrestlers are considered out of bounds.
+Referees are considered part of the in bounds definition and if one or both wrestlers comes into contact with a referee while competing, there are no impedance or hindrance rules that are allowed or implied.

+Art.
 6. Match.
-A single wrestling competition between two competitors. - Art.
+A single wrestling competition between two competitors.

+Art.
 7. Match Parameters.
 A match begins with the start of the first period and ends with the conclusion of wrestling.
-The conclusion of wrestling occurs when time expires at the end of the third period, when overtime ends, or when a fall, technical fall, disqualification or injury default occurs. - Art.
+The conclusion of wrestling occurs when time expires at the end of the third period, when overtime ends, or when a fall, technical fall, disqualification or injury default occurs.
+Unless subject to the dead time rule, all wrestling action that occurs after the referee blows the whistle to start or restart the match is active wrestling time and all points and penalties shall be awarded.

+Art.
 8. Position of Advantage.
-The offensive wrestler maintains the position of advantage until the defensive wrestler is awarded an escape or a reversal by the referee. - Art.
+The offensive wrestler maintains the position of advantage until the defensive wrestler is awarded an escape or a reversal by the referee.

+Art.
 9. Postmatch Period.
-The time from the conclusion of an individual match, as defined in the match parameters, until the wrestler leaves the mat. - Art.
+The time from the conclusion of an individual match, as defined in the match parameters, until the wrestler leaves the mat.

+Art.
 10. Potentially Dangerous.
 Any hold that forces a limb to the limit of the normal range of motion, and other holds or situations that may cause injury, are potentially dangerous and may be stopped by the referee.
 When "potentially dangerous" is called, no penalty points shall be awarded.
-The match is resumed in the neutral, offensive or defensive starting position on the mat as determined by the position held at the time the match was stopped. - Art.
+The match is resumed in the neutral, offensive or defensive starting position on the mat as determined by the position held at the time the match was stopped.

+Art.
 11. Prematch Period.
-The time from when the wrestler steps onto the mat until the first period has started. - Art.
+The time from when the wrestler steps onto the mat until the first period has started.

+Art.
 12. Reaction Time.
 The amount of time a wrestler is provided by the referee to react to individual scoring or wrestling situations.
 Reaction time is provided in all situations except the hand-touch takedown and for locked hands calls down on the mat.
-Reaction time is determined by each individual referee and is described only as a period of time that is not instantaneous. - Art.
+Reaction time is determined by each individual referee and is described only as a period of time that is not instantaneous.

+RULE 2 / DEFINITIONS OF WRESTLING TERMS

+Art.
 13. Reserved Zone.
-An area in dual meets or tournaments where team personnel and/or non-competing wrestlers may move freely during competition. - Art.
+An area in dual meets or tournaments where team personnel and/or noncompeting wrestlers may move freely during competition.
+Art.
+14. Participated Zone.
+An area in dual meets or tournaments where team

+Art.
 14. Restricted Zone.
-An area in dual meets or tournaments where team personnel and/or non-competing wrestlers are prohibited, unless allowed by rule. - Art.
+An area in dual meets or tournaments where team personnel and/or noncompeting wrestlers are prohibited, unless allowed by rule.

+Art.
 15. Simultaneous Violations.
 When a second identical violation occurs prior to any rule requiring a mandatory verbal notification of the first violation to a member of the offending coaching staff.
 When simultaneous violations occur, the team/individual is assessed only one penalty.
 (See Rules 3.20.7, 5.2.3, 5.2.4 and 5.2.5 for violations requiring verbal notification.)